plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_python3.rst

 .. note::

    This is work in progress.
-To go on with documenting the process or help improve the involved scripts/tools please have a look at the following resources:
+To continue with documenting the process or help improve the involved scripts/tools please have a look at the following resources:

    * https://github.com/plone/Products.CMFPlone/issues/2525